-In the descriptions below, some powers are described as temporary spells : they operate for a certain duration, which last for a number of battle rounds equal to the Sorcerer's Psychic Gift bonus.
+In the descriptions below, some powers are described as temporary spells : they operate for a certain duration, which can be measured in battle rounds, minutes or hours.
+Within this time frame, the exact duration of a temporary power is always equal to the Sorcerer's Psychic Gift bonus.